StirlingLabs/Tests.Net/README.md

 ```

 Note that the parameters must be in the order specified, and may not be out of order.

+The test method names must also be unique within the class.
+If you have multiple tests with the same name, you will get an error related to ambiguous method naming.

 You can then run your tests using the built-in test runner, like this: